GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/tut_debugging/index.md

 ## Overview {: #overview }

-Extensions can access the same debugging tools as web pages in [Chrome DevTools][chrome-devtools].
-However, to become an expert in debugging extensions, you need to know how the different parts of an extension work together and where to find logs and errors for each component.
-This tutorial provides developers with basic concepts and techniques to debug their extensions.
+Extensions can access the same [Chrome DevTools][chrome-devtools] as web pages.
+To become an expert in debugging extensions, you will need to know how to locate logs and errors of the different extension components.
+This tutorial provides fundamental techniques to debug your extension.

 ## Before you begin {: #prereq }

 This guide assumes that you have basic web development experience.
 We recommend checking out [Development Basics][doc-dev-basics] for an introduction to the extension development workflow and [Architecture overview][doc-arch] to learn about the different extension components.

-## Debugging extensions {: #locate_logs }
+## Breaking the extension {: #locate_logs }

-Start by downloading the [Broken Background Color][gh-broken-color].
-The following sections break one component of the extension at a time.
-Remember to correct these errors before moving on to the next section.
+This tutorial will break one extension component and then demonstrate how to fix it.
+Remember to undo the bugs we introduce before continuing to the next section.
+Start by downloading the [Broken Color sample][gh-broken-color] on Github.

 ### Debug the manifest {: #debug-manifest}

-Open the manifest file and change the `"version"` key to `"versions"`
+First let's break the manifest file by changing the `"version"` key to `"versions"` and save.

 {% Label %}manifest.json:{% endLabel %}